darasus/ai-blog/content/the-importance-of-self-learning-for-professional-development.md

   available at a fraction of the cost of going back to school or receiving training from your employer.
 To successfully complete self-learning, you must follow a structured routine that leads you to the desired outcome.
+intro: >-
+  The digital age has made it easier than ever before for people to access information and connect with others across the globe.
+As a result, the ways people learn new things and gain new skills have changed drastically.
+The role of formal education from universities, colleges, and other institutions has become secondary in importance to self-learning as a way to develop skills for career growth.

+  In today’s fast-paced world, professionals must constantly strive to keep their skills up-to-date as new technologies emerge and existing ones become obsolete.
+Whether you work in an office or from home, there are many benefits of self-learning that can help you achieve your personal and professional goals.
+This article explains the benefits of self-learning, what it is exactly, and how you can start integrating this skill into your daily routine.
 ---

 ## Why is Self-Learning Important?